fairuzzzz99/Machine-Learning-Model/README.md

  df = pd.read_excel(io.BytesIO(uploaded['CPD for rpm and colab.xlsx']))

  ### Identifying the summary of a DataFrame.
  This method prints information about a DataFrame including the index dtype and column dtypes, non-null values and memory usage.
  ![2021-02-07 (2)](https://user-images.githubusercontent.com/77633676/107124112-cad54380-68dc-11eb-9c1e-b709c23a06c5.png)

- ### Visualization Using PowerBi
+ ### Visualization Using PowerBI
  ![2021-02-07 (3)](https://user-images.githubusercontent.com/77633676/107124304-163c2180-68de-11eb-93af-cb8fd9bdd948.png)

  ### Answers of questions based on visualization